codyngpriest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 => This script creates a global variable with Name=BEST and Value=School.
 8. Every addition to true knowledge is an addition of per => This script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
+9. Divide and rule
+=> This script prints the result of POWER divided by DIVIDE, followed by a new line.
+POWER and DIVIDE are environment variables.